sangyoon-pak/sangyoon_anti_churn_csm_agent/anti_churn_agent/README.md

   - Provides feedback for improvement
   - Determines pass/fail status
   - **UI Behavior**: Only shows evaluation results when recommendations FAIL

+## 🛠️ Tool Visibility Feature

+The system now includes real-time tool visibility to show users what's happening behind the scenes:

+### Features
+- **Real-time Status Display** - Shows current tool being executed in the UI
+- **Visual Indicators**:
+  - 🟢 **Ready** - System is idle and ready
+  - 🔄 **Using [Tool Name]...** - Tool is currently executing
+  - ✅ **Completed [Tool Name]** - Tool finished successfully
+  - ❌ **Error with [Tool Name]** - Tool encountered an error
+- **User-specific Tracking** - Each user session maintains independent tool status
+- **Manual Refresh** - Refresh button to update tool status
+- **Console Logging** - Detailed tool execution logs for debugging

+### How It Works
+1. When a user sends a message, the system processes it through the multi-agent framework
+2. As tools are called (customer data access, web search, evaluation), the UI shows real-time status
+3. Users can see exactly what the agent is doing instead of waiting in the dark
+4. Each browser session maintains its own tool status independently

+### Testing with Multiple Users
+- **User A (Chrome)**: Can see their own tool execution status
+- **User B (Firefox)**: Has completely separate tool status tracking
+- **Independent Sessions**: No interference between different user sessions

 ## 🔧 MCP Servers